ashfurrow/blog/source/about.html.markdown

 ----------------

-If you want to get in touch, [Twitter](https://twitter.com/ashfurrow) is the best way to reach me.
+If you want to get in touch, [Mastodon](https://mastodon.technology/@ashfurrow) is probably the best way to reach me.
 Only if you have to, you can email [ash@ashfurrow.com](mailto:ash@ashfurrow.com).

 ----------------